-Ananas comosus (Pineapple Plant) complete guide
+Ananas comosus (Pineapple Plant) care guide

-In this guide you'll learn: How and where to buy the Ananas comosus (Pineapple Plant), how to care for your plant and answers to FAQs to keep your plant happy
+In this guide you'll learn: How to care for your Ananas comosus (Pineapple Plant) plant and

 Ananas comosus loves warm climates, so it’s best planted in pots and brought indoors in cooler climates.
 It is drought tolerant, preferring lots of sun, shelter from wind and high humidity, though it is well-suited to grow indoors with some care.

-Here are some tips for nurturing your Ananas comosus:
+Tips for nurturing your Ananas comosus

 Ananas comosus prefers bright, indirect light, which makes it suitable to place close to all but south-facing windows.